jpvicencio/CryptoClustering/README.md

 6. Cluster Cryptocurrencies with K-means Using the PCA DataFrame
 7. Visualize and Compare the Results

+Details
-Prepare the Data
+1. Prepare the Data

 Normalize the Data by using StandardScaler() module from scikit-learn Create a DataFrame with the scaled data and set the"coin_id" index

-Find the Best Value for k Using the Scaled DataFrame Create k Values
+2. Find the Best Value for k Using the Scaled DataFrame

+Create k Values
 Calculate Inertia
 Plot Elbow Curve to determine the best value for k

-Cluster Cryptocurrencies with K-means Using the Scaled DataFrame Initialize the K-means model with the best value for k.
+3. Cluster Cryptocurrencies with K-means Using the Scaled DataFrame

+Initialize the K-means model with the best value for k.
 Fit the K-means model using the scaled DataFrame Predict clusters to group the cyrptocurrencies